Existence Does Not Always Need a Cause

 Therefore, this proposition is not intuitively certain.*

-We can only show a need for a cause to every new existence or every newly-modified existence if we can show that everything was created.
+We can only show a cause to existence if we can show that everything was created.*

-Therefore, the separation of the idea of a cause from the idea of a beginning of existence is possible for the imagination.
+Therefore, the mind can separate the idea of a cause from the idea of a beginning of existence.

-Consequently, the actual separation of the cause from the object is possible and it implies no absurdity.
+Consequently, the actual separation of the cause from the object is possible.

 False Argument 1: All the points of time and place in which we can suppose any object to begin to exist, are equal in themselves.